narencachy/aks-quickstart/README.md

-# AKS Walkthrough
+# AKS Walk Through
+#### 100 level

 ## Scenario
-In this walkthrough of AKS basics, we're going to create an AKS cluster and deploy services to the cluster.
+In this walk through of AKS basics, we're going to create an AKS cluster and deploy services to the cluster.
 Much of the code is based on <https://docs.microsoft.com/en-us/azure/aks/kubernetes-walkthrough> but additional details and scenarios are covered.
-Note that this is a high level overview, so a lot of topics are not covered and those that are covered are high level coverage.
+Note that this is a high level overview, so a lot of topics are not covered and those that are covered are high level.
 This is designed to be the first few steps on the AKS journey.

 All deployments are done using the "declarative" approach - read more here: <https://kubernetes.io/docs/concepts/overview/object-management-kubectl/declarative-config/>